ckeshava/graph_neural_nets/README.md

 ![Graphs are generated in an i.i.d fashion from a uniform random distribution](results/tpm_vs_gnn.png)

+I expect the accuracy will go down with further training of the GNN.
+But one factor that bothers me is that GNN takes the virtual coordinates matrix(X) as well as the adjacency matrix(Adj) as the input.
+The use of Adjacency matrix kind of undermines the point of GNNs because we can apply deterministic algorithms like Bellman Ford or the optimised versions.
+But GNNs are definitely better than those in terms of lower latency for computation time as well as lower memory consumption to store the weights of the network.

 ## References:
 1. Kipf, Thomas N., and Max Welling.
 "Semi-supervised classification with graph convolutional networks." arXiv preprint arXiv:1609.02907 (2016).